How Recycling Systems Work

 Contamination Challenges

 Contamination is one of the biggest limitations in recycling systems.
-If materials are dirty, mixed, or incorrectly sorted, entire batches may lose value.
+If materials are dirty, mixed, or incorrectly sorted, they lose value or become unusable.
+Contamination increases processing costs and can cause entire loads to be diverted to landfill.

 The Economics of Recycling